arduino-libraries/Arduino_PowerManagement/docs/README.md

 ## Charger
 Charging a LiPo battery is done in three stages.
-This library allows you to monitor what charging stage we are in as well as control some of the chagring parameters.
+This library allows you to monitor what charging stage we are in as well as control some of the charging parameters.

 * **Pre-charge** - First phase of the charging process where the battery is charged at a low constant current and is slowly increased until it reaches the full *charge current*